What we cover in this guide

-As with any property purchase, there are a number of costs connected with buying a Buy to Let, and few above what you’d expect for a residential mortgage.
-The usual costs are for the survey, solicitor’s fees and stamp duty.
+As with any property purchase, there are many costs connected with buying a Buy-to-Let.
+The usual costs are for the survey, solicitor’s fees, and stamp duty.
 You may also have to pay mortgage arrangement fees, according to the deal you get.

-On top of this, you will need to take out landlord insurance in addition to the usual building insurance, and make allowances for agency fees if you do not want to administer the let and deal with tenants yourself.
-And, of course, you will need to budget for property maintenance, repairs, decoration, white goods and furnishings that will be necessary to bring the property up to the appropriate standard.
+On top of this, you will need to take out landlord insurance in addition to the usual building insurance.
+You’ll need to make allowances for property management fees if you do not want to administer the let and deal with tenants yourself.
+Finally, you will need to budget for property maintenance, repairs, decoration, white goods, and furnishings.

-The necessary documents to get a Buy to Let mortgage are mainly the same as those you would need if you were applying for a conventional residential mortgage – a valid form of ID, a proof of address and proof of income.
-You might need to provide other documents according to your personal circumstances (for example, and up-to-date copy of your contract if you are working as a contractor), but a professional Buy to Let mortgage advisor will be able to take you through all the requirements.
+You may need to provide other documents according to your personal circumstances.
+For example, an up-to-date copy of your contract if you are working as a contractor.
+A professional Buy-to-Let mortgage adviser will be able to take you through all the requirements.

-There is a quick answer to this, and it is unfortunately no. It is not possible to live in a property you have bought in an agreement designed for the sole purpose of it being for let to tenants.
-Lenders do make checks to ensure that borrowers are not living in the property, and will take severe action if it is found to be so.
+There is a quick answer to this, and it is unfortunately no. This is because in the agreement it states that the sole purpose of the property is for it to be let out to tenants.
+Lenders make checks to ensure that borrowers are not living in the property and will take severe action if you are.